 Kaituna River White-Water Rafting

-If you’re up for a few hours of adventure as you explore Rotorua, white-water rafting is a must.
+If you’re up for a few hours of adventure as you explore Rotorua, white-water rafting on the Kaituna River is a must.
 The stint will take you about three hours to complete, but with landscapes as spectacular as those around this area, you’ll want to do it all over again.

 The exhilarating ride winds through canyons and rain forests—and even over a waterfall!
 At seven metres, it’s the world’s highest waterfall that can support rafting.